-Varying from an isolated skin lesion to severe overgrowth of the extremeties or brain.
-The mutation happens at random during early development, not every cell is affected and there is no known cases of inheritance.
+Varying from an isolated skin lesion to severe overgrowth of the extremities or brain.
+The mutation happens at random during early development, not every cell is affected and there are no known cases of inheritance.
 Only rarely is the mutation found in blood so testing should be done on affected tissue.
 There is no cure for PROS conditions, but advances made in targeted therapy is creating new hope for possible treatments.

 About PIK3CA Related Overgrowth Spectrum (PROS)

 Other variants of umbrella terms used for the same syndrome family